MonoGame/MonoGame/Documentation/articles/getting_started/2_creating_a_new_project_netcore.md

 Once created, you can open your code editor of choice in the new folder and begin editing.

 > To run your project, check the instructions for [packaging your game](~/articles/packaging_games.md) to build the executable using the .NET tooling.

-## Next steps

-Currently, when you do run your game, is just clearing the surface with blue color.
-For further information on creating your game, please look at the [Understanding the Code](2_understanding_the_code.md).